qasar/qasar.github.io/_essay/newqasar.md

 First: it is your responsibility to have a direct conversation with your customers, constituents, potential employees—whoever.
 Even if it's personally taxing, it's a requirement.
 Thinking back, even my own anti-social-media stance wasn't as pure as it sounded.
-I've always been active on LinkedIn, which is still social media.
-It just has norms that align better with my values: focus on the work, not theatrics.
+I've always been active on LinkedIn (which is lip filler of social media) but this will be different.